 Uni is my favourite nigri sushi, hands down.
 It MUST be very, very fresh and served in season, otherwise, it has a weird metallic tang to it that will turn you off.
 It should taste like the best savoury custard you’ve ever had.
 And you can harvest your own uni right here in BC.

 Types of Sea Urchins in BC – Red, green, purple: Red is the biggest

 Where to find them?
 Intertidal zone to way to deep for you.
 Habitat is kelp beds (brown seaweeds) on our BC rocky coastlines in moderate to swift currents.

 How to harvest uni?
-Diving, you just need a mask and snorkel in some spots as they can be found in the intertidal zone 15 feet of water.
+On a low winter tide I can just wade in and hand harvest them in 3ft of water.
+Diving: you just need a mask and snorkel in some spots as they can be found in the intertidal zone 15 feet of water.
 They move realllllly slow, so you just have to pick them up with gloves on to guard against the spines.
 Dive with a mesh bag or bucket with holes to hold your catch.
 Water quality is important, so for people living in BC, check the Department of Fisheries site for any sanitary closures.
 You don’t have to worry about red tide for urchins as they aren’t filter feeders.
 The roe is in male and female urchins.

 Catch limits – Red have no size restriction, green 55 mm minimum, 12 per day maximum, must have a salt water fishing license, fishing season is open all year and limited to handpicking.